wshyang/csv-sanitizer/README.md

 - Import the modules os, sys, glob, pandas, and re.
 - Define a global variable `hostname_pattern` that contains the regex pattern for valid hostnames.
-- Define a function `simplify_and_replace` that takes a command string as an argument and returns a simplified string and a reference value using the simplification and replacement rules.
+- Define a function `simplify_and_replace` that takes a command string as an argument and returns a simplified string and a list of original strings that were replaced using the simplification and replacement rules.
 - In simplify_and_replace, the regex strings and replacement strings should be in arrays to help reduce repetition in the code.
+- Define a function `generate_references` that takes a list of original strings and the original dataframe as arguments and returns a reference value and an updated original dataframe using the reference generation rules.
-- Define a function `save_state` that takes the file name, the input dataframe, the references dataframe, and the counter as arguments and saves them to the state file using the pickle module.
+- Define a function `save_state` that takes the file name, the input dataframe, the original dataframe, and the counter as arguments and saves them to the state file using the pickle module.
 - Define a function `load_state` that takes the file name as an argument and loads the program state from the state file if it exists and the file name matches the current file.
-It returns the input dataframe, the references dataframe, and the counter.
+It returns the input dataframe, the original dataframe, and the counter.
 If the state file does not exist or the file name does not match, it returns None, None, and 0.
 - Define a function `delete_state` that deletes the state file if it exists.
-- Define a function `write_output` that takes the file name, the input dataframe, the references dataframe, and the pivot table as arguments and writes them to the output Excel file in separate tabs using the `to_excel` method of pandas with the `index=True` argument to preserve the index of the dataframes.
+- Define a function `write_output` that takes the file name, the input dataframe, the original dataframe, and the pivot table as arguments and writes them to the output Excel file in separate tabs using the `to_excel` method of pandas with the `index=True` argument to preserve the index of the dataframes.
 - Define a function `process_file` that takes the file name as an argument and performs the following steps:
   - Read the CSV file and store it in a pandas dataframe named `input_df`.
   - Load the program state from the state file using the `load_state` function and assign the returned values to `input_df`, `original`, and `counter`.
   - If `input_df` and `original` are None, create an empty dataframe named `original` with two columns: "Value" and "Count".
   - Get the total number of rows in the `input_df` dataframe and assign it to a variable named `total`.
   - Loop through the rows of the `input_df` dataframe starting from the `counter` value and get the command string from the "Command/Events" column.
-  - Simplify and replace the command string with the simplified string and the reference value using the `simplify_and_replace` function.
+  - Simplify and replace the command string with the simplified string and the list of original strings using the `simplify_and_replace` function.
-  - Store the original value and its count in the `original` dataframe.
-If the original value already exists in the dataframe, increment its count by one.
-Otherwise, append a new row with the original value and a count of one.
+- Generate the reference value and the updated original dataframe using the `generate_references` function with the list of original strings and the original dataframe as arguments.
   - Update the `input_df` dataframe with the simplified string and the reference value in a new column named "Reference".
   - Increment the `counter` by one.
   - Print a status message to the standard output showing the percentage of completion.